dsanson/argmap/README.markdown

 ### Notes, Labels, and Strength

-(Currently, notes and strength are only supported for MindMup input and output, and do not appear in TikZ output.)
+(Currently, notes are only supported for MindMup input and output, and do not appear in TikZ output.)

 You can attach one *note* to any claim (if you attach more than one note, only